Kowal Sentry Integration for Magento 2

 Enable Checkout Instrumentation

-Yesadds checkout breadcrumbs and tagsNono additional checkout context
+Yes: adds checkout breadcrumbs and tagsNo: no additional checkout context

 Recommendation:

-- typically worth keeping enabled.
+- it is usually worth leaving enabled.

 Enable Ajax Instrumentation